Jardo72/rdbms-diff/README.md

 If you would like to use the comparison tools for other database engine like Oracle, you will have to take care about the corresponding database adataper(s).

-TODO:
-- SQLAlchemy => meta-info about schema retrieved in vendor independent way
-- eventual need for customization of data validation

 ## Schema Comparison Tool
 The following command will display instructions about how to start schema comparison.
 ```
 python -m rdbmsdiff.schema.main -h
 ```

+Meta-information about schema is retrieved using SQLAlchemy API.
+In other words, the comparison tools do not query any vendor-specific system views directly.
+This approach keeps the reading of schema information vendor independent.

 ## Record Count Comparison Tool
 The following command will display instructions about how to start comparison of record count for particular tables.